 And most importantly, features can be "developed" at the user's pace - making the marginal value output scalable (i.e.

 This is just an example (not a definitive guide) of how you could scale your software even in cases where it has an inherent "cap".
 It all just depends on how you define your software: is it the thing delivering the features, or the thing enabling the delivery of features?

 Scaling the Value Output

 Ultimately, all of this discussion is, at its core, about how to make our skills and expertise scale.
-We are getting paid to write and maintain something, but modern applications have gotten way too complex and our demands of software have grown more and more for us to be working on all of it in its entirety by ourselves.
+We are getting paid to write and maintain something, but modern applications have gotten way too complex and our demands of software way too much for us to be working on all of it in its entirety by ourselves.

 So, in this complex mess of a machine we call "software", we must take care not to spread ourselves too thin (modern "fullstack engineer" is expected to do literally everything for the salary of a regular developer and keep up with changes in literally every part of the stack); we must take care to consider not only about the part that directly faces the users, but also about what's going on "underneath the hood".
 And perhaps most importantly, we must think about how the (part of) software we work on fits into the bigger picture, and assess the overall impact it has on the value output of the whole.

 After all, we only have so much time on this planet: we'll only get to work on so many parts of software before our time is up, and I don't know about you, but, I want to work on the parts of software that can be made to scale its value generation; to have the most ripple effect, and to quell my fears that one day, I might look back at my career and realize that my passion, my life's work have been inconsequential in the "big picture".